Here you will find important enrollment information, resources, and forms.

 - Student writes a brief letter explaining the extenuating circumstances behind why he/she was unable to drop the class during the regular drop/add period.
 For example, if there was a hold on a student’s account and the hold was just lifted after the drop/add period was over, that would be acceptable.
 If the student just forgot to process the add until after the drop/add period, that would NOT be acceptable.

-- Student submits the enrollment worksheet and the petition letter to the Registration Team.
+- Student submits the enrollment worksheet and the petition letter to the Records Team.

-- The Registration Team will email the student when the petition is processed.
+- The Records Team will email the student when the petition is processed.
 If a late fee is owed, this is applied to the student’s bill.

 Remember that if you drop below full time status (12 credits for undergraduates, 9 credits for graduate students), you may jeopardize financial aid, student loans, health insurance, and/or your immigration status (if you are an international student).